|Emy Louie, Consulting Services|

 I opened the door, and he asked me, “Is everything okay?
 You have this room all to yourself!”

 I was happy and said a big “thank you!”

-The next night, I didn't smell marijuana and the I didn’t hear loud reggae music: perhaps my presence cleaned up the place.
+The next night, I didn't smell marijuana, and then I didn’t hear loud reggae music: perhaps my presence cleaned up the place.
 After all, I could give them a bad rating online.

-I wonder if all the men staying there were young white men in their 20s who smoked marijuana?
+I wonder if all the men are staying there were young Caucasian men in their 20s who smoked marijuana?

 The next night the same attendant asked if everything is okay and I said “yes.”

 (Above) The spotless bathroom at the Backpackers Hostel in Kingston, Jamaica